Billy McKinney Player Props: Yankees vs. Red Sox

-Billy McKinney -- 1-for-2 with a home run and an RBI in his most recent game -- will be in action for the New York Yankees against the Boston Red Sox, with Garrett Whitlock on the hill, on June 9 at 7:05 PM ET.
+On Saturday, Billy McKinney (on the back of going 1-for-4) and the New York Yankees face the Boston Red Sox, whose starting pitcher will be Tanner Houck.
+First pitch is at 7:35 PM ET.

-In his last game, he hit a home run while going 1-for-2 against the White Sox.
+In his last game he had a one-hit performance (1-for-4) against the Red Sox.

 Billy McKinney Game Info & Props vs. the Red Sox